Continuous Glucose Monitoring

 About the Service

-Continuous glucose monitoring involves wearing a small glucose sensor which measures glucose levels every 5 minutes.
-It is normally worn for a 6-day period.
+Continuous glucose monitoring involves wearing a small glucose sensor which measures glucose levels every five minutes.
+It is normally worn for a six day period.
 After this the data is uploaded and plotted onto graphs, enabling identification of glucose patterns.

 Where are appointments offered?